ascherer/cwebbin/ctwill.md

 If you just want to change the output file name, but don't have a change file to apply, you can use '`-`' as the second argument.

+`ctwill` is exactly like `cweave` except that it produces much better documentation, for which you must work harder.
+You should run `ctwill` twice, once to prime the pump and once to get decent answers.
+Moreover, you must run the output twice through TeX.

+After `tex foo` you will have output that looks like final pages except that the entries of mini-indexes won't be alphabetized.
+The first run produces a weird file called `foo.ref`.
+Say `refsort < foo.ref > foo.sref` and then another `tex foo` will produce alphabetized output.

+The mini-indexes list identifiers that are used but not defined on each two-page spread.
+At the end of each section, `ctwill` gives TeX a list of identifiers used in that section and information about where they are defined.

+The current meaning of every identifier is initially `\uninitialized`.
+Then `ctwill` reads the `.aux` file for your job, if any.

+Before reading the `.aux` file, `ctwill` actually looks for a file called `system.bux`, which will be read if present.
+And after `foo.aux`, a third possibility is `foo.bux`.
+The general convention is to put definitions of system procedures such as _printf_ into `system.bux`, and to put definitions found in specifically foo-ish header files into `foo.bux`.
+Like the `.aux` files, `.bux` files should contain only `@$` specifications.

+The meaning specified by `@$...@>` generally has four components: an identifier (followed by space), a program name (enclosed in braces), a section number (followed by space), and a TeX part.

+A special _proofmode_ is provided so that you can check `ctwill`'s conclusions about cross-references.
+Run `ctwill` with the flag `+P`, and TeX will produce a specially formatted document (_without_ mini-indexes) in which you can check that your specifications are correct.

+More details how to use `ctwill` can be found in the first sections of its source code, respectively the change file `cweav-twill.ch` applicable to the `cweave.w` source.

 ## OPTIONS

 Options on the command line may be either turned off with '`-`' (if they are